 We experimented with around 20 prototypes, altering the thickness of the filters and using different filter materials such as glass fiber, polyester fibers, and charcoal-infused fibers.

-Our goal was to allow the filtration of 3D printer nanoparticles from a 60x60x60cm cabinet in 30 seconds, a flow rate of 26m3/h.
+Our goal was to allow the filtration of 3D printer nanoparticles from a 60x60x60cm cabinet in 30 seconds, with a flow rate of 26m3/h.
 This flow rate must be achieved in a compact format with dimensions of a 120mm fan to fit the most number of cases.
 And finally, not to exceed the air flow rate through the filter in order not to damage its performance.

 With these characteristics, the HEPA13 filter was revealed to be the best compromise: 50dB in the cabinet on average between the AlveoONE filtration kit in the free-standing version or panel mounting.
 The cost is reasonable.
 We can therefore offer the most affordable universal filtration kit on the market with very good efficiency and good life.